Digital Pre-Distorted One-Step Phase Retrieval Algorithm for Real-Time Hologram Generation for Holographic Displays: Determining the DPD curve

-To determine the gamma correction curve of the holographic projection system, the gamma response needs to be measured first.
-A hologram was generated to form a linear grey-scale ramp of brightness from 0\% to 100\% as shown in Fig. \ref{figure:determining-gamma-correction-curve}(a), along with a single pixel white (100\%) strip at the left end as a fiducial marker to demonstrate the beginning of the grey-scale region \cite{Cable:06}.
+To determine the DPD curve of the holographic projection system, the non-linearity needs to be measured first.
+The hologram in \cref{fig:Determining_the_DPD_curve}(b) was first generated using OSPR algorithm for the linear grey-scale ramp of pixel value increasing linearly from 0 to 255, as shown in \cref{fig:Determining_the_DPD_curve}(a), along with a single pixel white (255) strip at the left end as a fiducial marker to demonstrate the beginning of the grey-scale region \cite{Cable2006}.

-The projection output of the linear grey-scale ramp was captured as shown in Fig. \ref{figure:determining-gamma-correction-curve}(b).
-From this the gamma response curve was determined, by averaging each column of pixels and normalising to a percentage scale, forming the blue line in Fig. \ref{figure:determining-gamma-correction-curve}(c).
-A three-degree polynomial fit was applied, generating a smoothed gamma response curve (yellow line in Fig. \ref{figure:determining-gamma-correction-curve}(c)).
+The projection output of the linear grey-scale ramp was then captured and cropped as shown in \cref{fig:Determining_the_DPD_curve}(c), from which the non-linearity curve was determined, by averaging each column of pixels in the image and discarding the fiducial marker, forming the blue line in \cref{fig:Determining_the_DPD_curve}(d).
+A third-order polynomial fit was applied, generating a smoothed non-linearity curve (yellow line in \cref{fig:Determining_the_DPD_curve}(d)).

-The resultant gamma response curve exhibits a high degree of non-linearity.
-By taking the mean of the square of the error between the measured output (blue line) and the linear reference (green dashed line), the MSE of the measured output was calculated to be 0.023773.
-To correct the gamma response, the gamma correction curve (red line) was formed by inverting the gamma response curve.
+There exhibits a high degree of non-linearity.
+By taking the mean of the square of the error between the measured output (blue line) and the linear reference (green dashed line), the normalized mean squared error (NMSE) of the measured output was calculated to be 0.0858.
+To correct for the non-linearity, the DPD curve (red line) was formed by inverting the smoothed non-linearity (yellow line) in \cref{fig:Determining_the_DPD_curve}(d).

-Subsequently the gamma correction curve was implemented to adjust the grey-scale ramp, achieving the gamma corrected grey-scale ramp as shown in Fig. \ref{figure:determining-gamma-correction-curve}(d).
-The gamma corrected projection output was captured as shown in Fig. \ref{figure:determining-gamma-correction-curve}(e).
-By using the same method of averaging columns of pixels, the gamma corrected output was measured and plotted in Fig. \ref{figure:determining-gamma-correction-curve}(f).
-It can be seen that the corrected gamma response was much closer to linear comparing to the original gamma response, and the MSE was calculated to be 0.001484.
+Subsequently, the DPD curve (red line in \cref{fig:Determining_the_DPD_curve}(d)) was used to adjust the grey-scale ramp, achieving the pre-distorted grey-scale ramp as shown in \cref{fig:Validation of DPD curve on the grey-scale ramp}(a).
+The according projection output was then captured as shown in \cref{fig:Validation of DPD curve on the grey-scale ramp}(c).
+By using the same method of averaging columns of pixels, the measured output was plotted in \cref{fig:Validation of DPD curve on the grey-scale ramp}(d).
+It can be seen that the corrected non-linearity was much closer to linear comparing to the original non-linearity, and the NMSE was calculated to be 0.0039.

-Hence, as demonstrated in Tab. \ref{tab:Gamma response result}, gamma correction achieved a 93.76\% reduction in MSE, which was a significant improvement, proving the effectiveness of gamma correction method on the grey-scale ramp.
+Hence, as demonstrated in \cref{tab:non-linearity result}, DPD achieved a 95.45\% reduction in MSE, which was a significant improvement in non-linearity, therefore the DPD curve measured is validated.